 "Autism isn't a [visible] disability and people judge.
-[But] when they see his service dog, it creates a visual to his disability and most people treat him with much more compassion."
+[But] when they see his service dog, it creates a visual to his disability and most people treat him with much more compassion." - Family member of an Autistic person

 However, access to any of these deductions or grants requires ongoing eligibility for the Disability Tax Credit.
 This gateway status is one of several issues that have been flagged with the Disability Tax Credit that directly impacts Autistic people.
 Other issues include the following (Eggleton et al., 2018; Disability Advisory Committee, 2019; 2021):